Standards Council of Canada: Accreditation Services Branch

-SCC is also a member of a number of organizations that have mutual recognition agreements in place to assist with international acceptance of conformity assessment results.
+The SCC is also a member of many organizations, such as the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC), that have mutual recognition agreements in place to assist with international acceptance of conformity assessment results.
 These agreements are part of greater efforts to form a global accreditation system.

 Strategy and Stakeholder Engagements Branch (SSEB)

-The SSEB Branch conducts outreach and engagement of stakeholders with the greatest potential influence and impact on standardization in Canada.
-Through its analysis of trends and conditions of significance to standardization-related work, the SSEB branch is able to identify and define the necessary conditions for Canada to optimize its use of standardization; facilitate the development of roadmaps in support of targeted economic areas; and make recommendations that influence standards and conformity assessment related aspects of trade and regulatory policy.
+The Strategy and Stakeholder Engagements Branch (SSEB) conducts outreach and engagement with stakeholders with the greatest potential influence and impact on standardization in Canada.
+Through its analysis of trends and conditions of significance to standardization-related work, the SSEB can identify and define the necessary conditions for Canada to optimize its use of standardization, facilitate the development of roadmaps in support of targeted economic areas, and make recommendations that influence standards and conformity assessment related aspects of trade and regulatory policy.

 Standards and International Relations Branch (SIRB)

-Standards play an important role in ensuring better, safer and more efficient methods and products, and are essential for technology, innovation and trade.
-Standards are developed through consensus by committees of affected stakeholders that may include representatives from industry, government, academia and the public interest.
-These committees are established and managed by an organization that specializes in the development of standards.
-Most standards are voluntary—there are no laws requiring their application.
+Standards are developed through consensus by committees of affected stakeholders that may include representatives from industry, government, academia, and the public interest.
+An organization that specializes in the development of standards established and oversees these committees.
+Most standards are voluntary; there are no laws requiring their application.

 However, an increasingly competitive marketplace for goods and services means that more and more customers are demanding adherence to specific standards.
 Governments also make some standards mandatory by referencing them in legislation or regulations.
-SCC accredits organizations that develop standards in Canada.
+The SCC accredits organizations that develop standards in Canada.
 Accreditation is the verification that an organization has the competence necessary to carry out a specific function.

-SCC's accreditation programs are based on internationally recognized guidelines and standards.
-SCC accredits Canadian standards development organizations and also approves Canadian standards as National Standards of Canada, based on a specific set of requirements.
+The SCC's accreditation programs are based on internationally recognized guidelines and standards.
+The SCC accredits Canadian standards development organizations and also approves Canadian standards as National Standards of Canada, based on a specific set of requirements.